vprema94/Object-Oriented-JS-Discussion-Question-atlanta-web-career-121018/README.md

 * breakdance
 * eatCronut

-Open up the index.html file provided with this README and then take a look at the func-index.js file.
+Choose one person to clone down this repo and then open up the index.html file provided.
+Take a look at the func-index.js file and discuss how it works.
 As a table, take the functions provided in func-index.js and convert them to an object-oriented alternative in the oo-index.js file.
 When complete, in your html file, switch from func-index.js to oo-index.js in the script tags to see if you were successful in your task.